Khmer Empire: Relations with regional powers

 Beginning in the 13th century, Khmer's relations with the Siamese were difficult and bitter, resulting in rivalry and hostility for centuries.
 In August 1296, Zhou Daguan recorded that in the recent war with the Siamese, the country was utterly devastated.
 This report confirmed that by the late 13th century, the Siamese warlords had revolted and disrupted the Khmer empire's hegemony, starting Siam's rise.
 By the 14th century, the Siamese Ayutthaya Kingdom became the Khmer empire's formidable rival, as Angkor was besieged and captured twice by Ayutthayan Siamese invaders in 1353 and 1394.
 Being the successor to the former Khmer dependency of Lavo (Lopburi), Ayutthaya also inherited traditions of Khmer prestige and statecraft.
 Unlike earlier Tai polities that had a relatively flat hierarchy, Ayutthaya adopted Angkor's more complex social stratification, the deification of kings (Devaraja) as well as Khmer honorifics and elaborate Brahmanic rituals.
 Specialist staff in early Ayutthaya, like scribes, court Brahmans, jurists, chamberlains, accountants, physicians and astrologers, usually came from the Khmer-speaking elites of city-states in the eastern Chaophraya Basin that had been under the influence of the Khmer Empire.

 In the 1300s, the Lao prince Fa Ngum was exiled to live in the royal court of Angkor.
 His father-in-law, the King of Cambodia, gave him a Khmer army to create a buffer state in what is now Laos.
 Fa Ngum conquered local principalities and established the Kingdom of Lan Xang.
 With the assistance of Khmer scholars, Fa Ngum introduced Theravada Buddhism and the culture of the Khmer Empire to the region.

 A Javanese source, the Nagarakretagama canto 15, composed in 1365 in the Majapahit Empire, claimed Java had established diplomatic relations with Kambuja (Cambodia) together with Syangkayodhyapura (Ayutthaya), Dharmmanagari (Negara Sri Dharmaraja), Rajapura (Ratchaburi) and Singhanagari (Songkla), Marutma (Martaban or Mottama, Southern Myanmar), Champa, and Yawana (Annam).
 This record describes the political situations in Mainland Southeast Asia in the mid-14th century; although the Cambodian polity still survived, the rise of Siamese Ayutthaya had taken its toll.
 Finally, the empire fell, marked by the abandonment of Angkor for Phnom Penh in 1431, caused by Siamese pressure.

+The empire's own contacts with China ended earlier than those of the polities to its west.
+Walailak Songsiri gives Cambodia's last recorded mission to the Song court as 1135, against 1155 for Lavo and 1200 to 1205 for Chen Li Fu.
+She also reads the Khmer style kamrateng, taken up from the Khorat Plateau and the Tonlé Sap, as a court usage adopted for formal address to the Chinese court rather than a mark of subordination, noting that Chinese records give it to the rulers of Sukhothai, Phrip Phri and Chen Li Fu alike, while the sixty and more settlements dependent on Chen Li Fu had rulers of their own who did not bear it.